in our free newsletter.

 Scandal hits Blake's Breaks

-In late July, users on Reddit and YouTube began accusing Blake's Breaks of wrongdoing, including not shipping orders and misleading live stream viewers when opening packs of cards.
+In late July, users on Reddit and YouTube began accusing Blake's Breaks of wrongdoing, such as dragging their feet on shipping orders and misleading live stream viewers when opening packs of cards.

-Footage was posted that purportedly showed an employee swapping out one pack of cards for another to open on a live stream.
+Footage was posted that users claimed to show an employee swapping out one pack of cards for another to open on a live stream.

-Martinez, now 29, addressed the allegations, saying he understood the “optics” of the situation and that a staffing change would be made, but did not explain exactly what happened.
+Martinez addressed the allegations at the time, saying he understood the “optics” of the situation and that a staffing change would be made, but did not explain exactly what happened.

 Learn More